ashishkalsi07/RAG-Application/README.md

 ``Get the connection string and write a python script which help in data ingestion.``

 **Data Ingestion**
-``Data ingestion is the process of collecting, importing, and processing data from various sources into a storage or processing system where it can be accessed, analyzed, and utilized effectively.
-In the context of a Retrieval-Augmented Generation (RAG) architecture using Microsoft Azure, data ingestion involves several steps to ensure that raw data from documents is prepared for further processing, analysis, and querying``.
+Data ingestion is the process of collecting, importing, and processing data from various sources into a storage or processing system where it can be accessed, analyzed, and utilized effectively.
+In the context of a Retrieval-Augmented Generation (RAG) architecture using Microsoft Azure, data ingestion involves several steps to ensure that raw data from documents is prepared for further processing, analysis, and querying.

 ``Write a python script to fetch the documents stored in blob storage and lets first extract the data using Document Intelligence.``